samuelbray32/c3po/docs/writeup.md

  in the model learning local, high frequency context variable, rather than slower task-scale variables we may be interested in.

- To help link these timescales during training, we can define our loss at each timestep as the probibility of the next `n_{predict}` embedded marks in the timeseries.
+ To help link these timescales during training, we can define our loss at each timestep as the probability of the next `n_{predict}` embedded marks in the timeseries.
 The observation in this case is then:
  $observation_i = \set{(\Delta t_j, Z_j)}|_{i+1 \leq j \leq n_{predict}}$